 - a Do not alter the laboratory set-up.
-Ask your instructor if you think something is missing or out of place. - b Know the name of, and hazards presented by, any chemical involved in an experiment BEFORE you use it.

-Consult the Safety Data Sheet (SDS).

-- c Know the amount of reagent you wish to obtain before you go to the hood.
+Ask your instructor if you think something is missing or out of place. - b Know the name of, and hazards presented by, any chemical involved in an experiment BEFORE you use it. - Consult the Material Safety Data Sheet (MSDS). - c Know the amount of reagent you wish to obtain before you go to the hood.
 Avoid taking amounts greater than called for by your manual and/or instructor. - d Please be careful to avoid contaminating reagents for others and for your later use. - e To obtain a bulk (i.e., more than a few mL) liquid reagent, pour the reagent into a beaker from the bulk container.
-NEVER pour a bulk liquid directly from the bottle into a graduated cylinder. - f Remove solids by using a clean spatula or spoon to obtain the desired amount of material from the reagent bottle onto weighing paper. - g NEVER return excess reagents to the containers.
-Check the needs of others before discarding excesses in the proper waste container. - h Hold stoppers and droppers while using a container.
+NEVER pour a bulk liquid directly from the bottle into a graduated cylinder. - f Remove solids by shaking desired quantities from the bottle onto weighing paper.
+Use a clean spatula or spoon inside reagent bottles ONLY if solids will not shake freely from the bottle. - g NEVER return excess reagents to the containers.
+Check the needs of others before discarding excesses in the proper waste container. - ${f h}$ Hold stoppers and droppers while using a container.
 Do not put stoppers on bench or plastic surfaces. - i Replace stoppers, lids, and droppers immediately after use to prevent contamination of reagents. - j Do not use reagent containers without labels or with improper labels.
 Report these situations to your instructor. - k Always check sides of reagent containers for drips before and after use.
 Remove excess chemicals with a damp towel and then wipe dry.